inkognitro/oas-tszod-gen/README.md

 On the other hand, things like programming errors or other runtime errors due to wrong source code are considered to be "unexpected" and will result in a `rejected` Promise.
 This applies to al provided RequestHandler implementations.

-This behaviour should lead to better developer experience because errors must then only be caught at a root level of an application.
+This behaviour should lead to better developer experience because thrown errors must only be caught at a root level of an application then.

 ## Semantic versioning
 **Worried about different code generation outputs after updating this library?**